CoExpNetViz/CoExpNetViz/README.md

 The following files are saved in a directory `{network_name}_{datetime}` next to your cytoscape session file (the `.cys` file):

-{expression_matrix}.correlation_matrix.txt
-    Correlations between genes and baits of the expression matrix before any cutoffs have been applied.
+- `{expression_matrix}.correlation_matrix.txt`: Correlations between genes and
+  baits of the expression matrix before any cutoffs have been applied.
-{expression_matrix}.sample_matrix.txt
-    Correlations between a sample of genes of the expression matrix.
+- `{expression_matrix}.sample_matrix.txt`: Correlations between a sample of genes of the expression matrix.
 This sample is used to derive the matrix' percentiles.
-{expression_matrix}.sample_histogram.png
-    Frequency of sample matrix values.
+- `{expression_matrix}.sample_histogram.png`: Frequency of sample matrix
+  values.
 The red vertical lines are the percentiles.
 Correlations ranging between the red lines are cut off.
-{expression_matrix}.sample_cdf.png
-    Cumulative distribution function (discrete) of the sample matrix values.
+- `{expression_matrix}.sample_cdf.png`: Cumulative distribution function
+  (discrete) of the sample matrix values.
 The red horizontal lines are the percentiles used, divided by 100.
-The points where the red lines first intersect with the function, roughly (depending on how jumpy the function is in that part) mark the cutoff thresholds (imagine a vertical line at the intersection and read the correlation value on the X-axis). percentile_values.txt
+The points where the red lines first intersect with the function, roughly (depending on how jumpy the function is in that part) mark the cutoff thresholds (imagine a vertical line at the intersection and read the correlation value on the X-axis).
-    Lower and upper percentile cutoffs used for each expression matrix. significant_correlations.txt
+- `percentile_values.txt`: Lower and upper percentile cutoffs used for each expression matrix.
-    Correlations between genes and baits after cutoffs have been applied. coexpnetviz.log
+- `significant_correlations.txt`: Correlations between genes and baits after cutoffs have been applied.
-    Further details of the run: coexpnetviz version, warnings, ...
+- `coexpnetviz.log`: Further details of the run: coexpnetviz version, warnings, ...

 ### Input formats